yugasun/site/content/learn/architecture.md

   Challenges: What to consider before switching
 </h1>

-Serverless architectures are essentially cloud-based microservice architectures that are powered by serverless compute.
+Serverless architectures are cloud-based microservice architectures that are powered by serverless compute.
 Which is to say: some (though not all) of the traditional challenges of microservice architectures will still apply.

 There are new tools being developed to handle these challenges, as we will discuss in a bit, but it’s important to get a realistic grasp of the problem space as it currently stands.